Galaxy Diver Galápagos Cruise

 -20% for children ≤ 12

-Featuring just 6 staterooms, the classic motor yacht layout of Galaxy Diver promise a particularly intimate and exclusive Galápagos discovery experience.
+Featuring just 6 staterooms, the classic motor yacht layout of Reina Silvia promise a particularly intimate and exclusive Galápagos discovery experience.
 A crew of 8 gives her one of the highest staff-to-guest ratios of all the boats in the Galápagos fleet.
 Unique features such as her swim platform and enclosed panoramic upper deck bar set her aside from many of the other vessels in her class that tend to share layouts and designs.

 Exclusive Comfort The 6 staterooms are very welcoming, furnished very comfortably using neutral cream and beige fabrics and wall finishes, contrasting with beautiful rich honey-colored woods.
 The large windows or generous portholes admit plenty of light and the ambience is one of an understatedly elegant home-from-home.